spryker/spryker-shop-core/Bundles/ShopUi/src/SprykerShop/Yves/ShopUi/Theme/default/components/molecules/product-list-item/README.md

 # product-list-item (molecule)

-Creates a block with detailed product information: product labels, product image, list of product group icons, product name, product rating, product price, and a link to the product.
+Creates a block with detailed product information: product labels, product image, list of product group icons, product name, product rating, product price and a link to the product.

 ## Code sample